How to write an effective app usability test script

 - Poor task example: Now, see if you can try to find a way to book a nutritionist appointment.

-- Better task example: Now, book a nutritionist appointment.
+- Better task example: Now, find a way to book a nutritionist appointment.

-- The first one, with the extra phrase “see if you can try to find a way,” gives the impression that the task will be difficult to achieve or even hint that may be expecting a certain response because the interface has a poor experience or design.
+- The first one, with the extra phrase “see if you can try to,” gives the impression that the task will be difficult to achieve or even hint that may be expecting a certain response because the interface has a poor experience or design.

 ✔ TIP: If necessary, you can ask questions between tasks.
 It is better if you wait until the participant finishes the task so you don’t distract them.